 The system called Fail Safe is supposed to ensure an accident cannot happen.
 It is a system implemented against human or mechanical error.
 As we know from movie plots, the system is, proceed toward your target for a fixed number of nautical miles and then turn back if at that moment you do not get coded orders to proceed to Doomsday.

-These near accidents show mankind has been on the brink of a deadly war by the error of one technician, from carelessness, miscalculation, or faulty conclusion.
+These near accidents show humankind has been on the brink of a deadly war by the error of one technician, from carelessness, miscalculation, or faulty conclusion.

 The money argument